Options Cost Basis Tracker

 How Cost Basis Tracking Works for the Wheel

-• Tax planning: Your adjusted cost basis is important for calculating capital gains when shares are eventually sold.
+- Tax planning: Your adjusted cost basis determines your capital gains when you eventually sell.
+Keep clean records.

 How to Use This Calculator

-Enter your original purchase price and number of shares.
-Then add each premium you've collected as a separate entry — label it (e.g. “CSP Round 1”, “CC Round 2”) and enter the premium per share.
-The calculator automatically shows your running effective cost basis, total premium income, percentage reduction, and how your current stock price compares to your breakeven.
-Add entries as you complete each options cycle to keep a running record.
+Enter your purchase price and number of shares.
+Then add each premium as a separate entry — label it something like “CSP Round 1” or “CC Round 2” and punch in the premium per share.
+The calculator shows your running cost basis, total premium collected, percentage reduction, and how the current stock price compares to your breakeven.
+Just keep adding entries after each cycle.

 Key Formulas